Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 When a custom field is defined in `userschema.xml`, its corresponding attribute is automatically created in the `portal_memberdata` tool.
 There is no need to declare it in `memberdata_properties.xml`.

-`memberdata_properties.xml` will only handle attributes that are not related to the user profile and registration forms.
+`memberdata_properties.xml` will only handle attributes that aren't related to the user profile and registration forms.
 ```